earchibong/devops_projects/private_repositories.md

 <br>

-- Without any custom configuration, get the Jenkins and Sonqube Helm charts from `artifacthub.io`, and deploy using the default values.
+- Without any custom configuration, get the Jenkins and Sonqube Helm charts from <a href="https://artifacthub.io/">artifacthub.io</a>, and deploy using the default values.

 ```

 # add repository to desktop
 helm repo add jenkinsci https://charts.jenkins.io/
 helm repo add sonarqube https://SonarSource.github.io/helm-chart-sonarqube